How To Keep Yellow Jackets Away From Ruining Your Cookout

 Don’t Leave Sugar Out

 Sugar is a veritable magnet for yellow jackets, especially as we enter into the fall.
-So if you’re planning any Labor Day cookouts, we recommend keeping sugary desserts tightly sealed, or better yet, completely out of sight until they’re ready to be eaten.
+So, if you’re planning any Labor Day cookouts, we recommend keeping sugary desserts tightly sealed or, better yet, completely out of sight until they’re ready to be eaten.

 But sweets aren’t the only thing yellow jackets will be after.
 Virtually anything left out in unattended garbage cans can be fair game as well.